marcotcr/anchor/README.md

 The anchor method is able to explain any black box classifier, with two or more classes.
 All we require is that the classifier implements a function that takes in raw text or a numpy array and outputs a prediction (integer)

 ## Installation
-The lime package is on pypi.
+The Anchor package is on pypi.
 Simply run:

     pip install anchor_exp
 Or clone the repository and run: